-Confusion is a symptom that makes you feel as if you cannot think clearly.
+Confusion is a symptom that makes you feel as if you can’t think clearly.
 You might feel disoriented and have a hard time focusing or making decisions.
-Confusion is also referred to as disorientation or delirium.
-If you or someone you care about is confused for a long period of time, dementia might be the reason.
-Dementia is a condition that is a result of loss of brain function.
-It also affects judgment and behavior as confusion does.
+Confusion is also referred to as disorientation.
+In its extreme state, it’s referred to as delirium.

 Noticing the symptoms of confusion when they first appear will help you or your loved one get prompt treatment.
 Some signs of confusion are:

 There are a number of factors that can cause confusion, from serious health problems to vitamin deficiencies.
 Alcohol intoxication is a common cause of confusion.
 Other causes include:

-Certain medications can cause confusion.
-Not taking medications as prescribed can also cause confusion.
-Confusion is commonly seen in cancer treatment.
+Confusion is the most common sign of medical complications related to cancer treatment.
 Chemotherapy, which uses chemicals to kill cancer cells, often affects healthy cells along with cancerous ones.
-Chemotherapy can cause damage to your nerves which can affect your brain’s functions and cause confusion.
+Chemotherapy can cause damage to your nerves, which can affect your brain’s functions and cause confusion.

-If your confusion is caused by a concussion, your doctor will decide when it is best to release you from treatment.
-He or she may want you to eat light foods and avoid alcohol.
-You may not need to stay in bed, but if you think you may fall asleep within the first 12 hours of having a concussion, have someone check on you every few hours.
+However, confusion due to a head injury requires immediate medical attention.
+If your confusion is caused by a concussion, your doctor will decide when it’s best to release you from treatment.
+They will give you advice on how to structure your lifestyle around treating your concussion, such as eating light foods and avoiding alcohol for some time.
+You may not need to stay in bed, but you should have someone check on you every few hours if you think you may fall asleep within the first 12 hours of having a concussion.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.